What is the Hearst Fellowship?

 How do I apply?

-Materials should be submitted electronically before the deadline to be considered.
-Each application should include the following:
+Please ensure all materials are submitted electronically before the deadline for your application to be considered.
+Your application should consist of the following components:

-• Three work references including titles, email addresses and phone numbers
+- Three professional references, including their job titles, email addresses, and phone numbers.

 Can letters of recommendation be submitted separately?